18F/cg-deploy-s3-logstash/docker/README.md

 | `ELASTICSEARCH_IDLE_FLUSH_TIME` | `idle_flush_time`               | integer       |
 |                                 |                                 |               |

-You can alternately set `LOGSTASH_STDOUT` to any value, and logstash will instead print logs to stdout
+You can alternately set `LOGSTASH_STDOUT` to any value, and logstash will instead print logs to stdout, or set `LOGSTASH_OUT_FILE` to a file, and logstash will output events as JSON, one per line, to the specified file.